 There is one instance in the bible that has the phrase every three years. in 2 Chr.
 9:21, “For the king’s ships went to Tarshish with the servants of Huram: every three years once came the ships of Tarshish ...”
 The Hebrew word (echad) is in 2 Chr.
 9:21 and by definition it means ‘each, every’.
 So the translation in 2 Chr. is correct in implying a three year recurring event.

-The second thing to be aware of is most significant in understand the “Year of Tithing”.
-Let’s read Leviticus 25:20-22 “And if you say, “What shall we eat in the seventh year, since we shall not sow nor gather in our produce?” ’Then I will command My blessing on you in the sixth year, and it will bring forth produce enough for three years.
+The second point here is significant in understanding the “Year of Tithing”.
+Let’s read Leviticus 25:20-22 “And if you say, “What shall we eat in the seventh year, since we shall not sow nor gather in our produce?”
+‘Then I will command My blessing on you in the sixth year, and it will bring forth produce enough for three years.
 And you shall sow in the eighth year, and eat old produce until the ninth year; until its produce comes in, you shall eat [of] the old [harvest].

 Every Seventh year, Israel had a sabbatical where they did not tithe, grow crops, nor tend the field.
 So, in Leviticus 25, God states he would bless them so much in the sixth year that their increase would last the next three years.
 Three years is a lot of food and a long time, but if you read closely in Leviticus 25 there was a reason for it.
 Israel did not eat from their crops again until the ninth year.
 This means there were two consecutive years (7th and 8th) where they did not tithe because there was nothing to harvest yet.
 BUT, the third year, which is the year they began tithing again is when God said their produce would come in .
 This is why it is called the year of tithing.